browserengineering/book/book/layout.md

 self.h = sum([child.h for child in self.children])
 ```

 Note how important the order is here.
-A block layout's width depends
+A block layout object's width depends
 on the parent's width; so by symmetry the width must be computed
 before laying out the children.
 The position is the same: it has to be
 computed before recursing so it's already available when the children